elsombrero-local/web-portal/README.md

 You can use this app as you want if you have the same need as me.
 Just don't forget that this project is only for personnal use and it works
 with my others applications.
-This apps contains many modules that you can disable as your need.
+This apps contains many modules that you can disable as you need.

 ## Installation
 ```bash